23 School Britannia

 ‘Ah hah,’ shouts Thatcher with a big smile on her face.
 ‘Set the table properly, Waiter.
 It’s not rocket salad.’

-Procuring the beef for her and preparing it proved a huge challenge for the restaurateur. ’How would you like it prepared?
+Procuring the beef for her and preparing it on the hoof proved a huge challenge for the restaurateur. ’How would you like it prepared?
 He asked the Minister.

 ‘Just tell the beast it’s going to die.’